 Leadership has become quite the buzzword at high schools, universities, and workplaces throughout the country.
 But what is it?
 How can it be developed?
 Many people talk about leadership as an inherent characteristic, but we believe leadership is a series of specific skills that can be honed and practiced.

 How do you actually practice leadership?
 We give you real situations that will help you develop the skills that make other people want to be a part of your journey.

 Anyone can learn these skills and be a leader.
 The challenge is simple—how does a teenager practice leadership skills in a powerful and intentional way?
-Our program will help you develop your leadership style through leading campers combined with feedback and mentoring from experienced senior counselors.
-All parts of this program are intentionally designed to help you shine as a leader.
+Our program will help you develop leadership skills by putting you in situations where you have to actually practice leading groups of campers.
+You won’t just talk about leadership skills, you’ll use them and grow them.
+You’ll also receive feedback and mentoring from experienced senior counselors so you can learn from what has worked for them.

 Senior Campers operate on a different schedule than the rest of camp.
 Regular campers rotate through six activity periods during the day, but the Senior Camper schedule revolves much more around the responsibilities (and benefits) associated with having a greater purpose than just having fun at camp.